Skip to main content

 Via NATS Event Bus

-For internal services, events can be published over NATS:
+For internal services, usage can be published over NATS:

 await nats.publish('solvapay.meter.record', {